chevere/docs/packages/workflow.md

 ## Variable

-A Workflow variable gets declared using function `variable`.
+Use function `variable` to declare a Workflow variable.
 This denotes a variable which must be injected by at Workflow run layer.

 ```php
 use function Chevere\Workflow\variable;